-Exit was formed in 1980 with the specific purpose of researching and making available reliable information on how to end one’s life if faced with unbearable and unrelievable suffering.
+Exit is an international society formed in 1980 with the specific purpose of researching and making available reliable information on how to end one’s life if faced with unbearable and unrelievable suffering.

 EXIT works strictly within the law of Scotland and the UK.
 It is not an emergency service.
 It does not provide one-to-one information on suicide (other than in workshops or literature), and takes all reasonable precautions to avoid material falling into the wrong hands.